 Gain full access to services and facilities

-For new students, you have several important tasks to complete before you can gain full access to University services and facilities.
+New students must complete enrolment before you can gain full access to University services and facilities.

 Meet your academic faculty community

 Faculty offices are where you go for questions about your course and your academic progress.
 Every student belongs to a school under one of three

 In addition to direct support from your personal tutor, your faculty office can help you with different aspects of your student experience:

 - Exam arrangements

 - Changes to modules

 Postgraduate research students(studying doctoral and research masters programmes) are supported by a dedicated team in the

 If things aren’t quite working out how you expected, you can seek advice at all stages of your course.
 We’re there to assist your course progress and direct you to the most relevant form of student support should you need it.